Center for Teaching and Learning (CTL)

 The Help Desk serves as a “one-stop” center for resolving campus technology problems, and also as a call-center for other technology resources on campus.
 All requests for IT support services are logged through the Help Desk.

-The Help Desk, which is part of the Office of Information Technology Services, is located on the lower level of the Academic Center.
+The Help Desk, which is part of the Information Technology Services, is located on the lower level of the Academic Center.